ritsuke/meatballs.live/README.md

 This is a complex, **wacky wildcard** of a platform, with three projects to configure.
 Strap in tight!

+The process takes ~15-30 minutes.
 If you have any issues, please open a ticket.

 For sanity, the three projects that must be setup will be referred to as: